syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 ### LabelIntersectAction

-When the Axis labels overlap with each other based on the chart dimensions and label size, use the *LabelIntersectAction* property of the axis to avoid overlapping.
+When the axis labels overlap with each other based on the chart dimensions and label size, use the *LabelIntersectAction* property of the axis to avoid overlapping.
 The default value of the LabelIntersectAction is **Hide**.

 {% tabs %}